JHenzi/MarketGPT/README.md

 ![Recommendations](/images/recommendations.png)

-- **Automated News Aggregation**: Fetches the latest news from multiple financial RSS feeds (e.g., CNBC).
+- **Automated News Aggregation**: Fetches the latest news from multiple financial RSS feeds (Bloomberg, Financial Times, Seeking Alpha, TechCrunch, and more - see `news_sources.json`).
 - **AI-Powered Analysis (Configurable LLM)**: The core application (`app.py`) uses a Large Language Model (LLM) for features like Q&A and stock recommendations.
 This is configurable via an `llm_config.json` file, allowing you to use providers like OpenAI, Anthropic Claude, or a local LLM (e.g., via LM Studio).
 - **Vector-Based Semantic Search**: Stores articles in a ChromaDB vector database, allowing users to search for news based on concepts, not just keywords.
 - **Daily Market Report**: Automatically categorizes today's news into key market areas (e.g., "Interest Rates," "Sector News," "Global Markets") and generates a daily report.